Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 ### End to End Verification

 The below diagram describes an end to end verification process for verifying a certificate with nominal thresholds.
+Solid lines are on-chain write interactions.
+Dashed lines are read operations, either on- or off- chain

 ```mermaid
 sequenceDiagram